-Editor’s note July 11, 2016: Did you catch our first installment of Babes on Bikes last week?
+Editor’s note September 2017: Did you catch our first installment of Babes on Bikes?
 Check out more family-biking testimonials and community resources below.
 Enjoy riding with your wee one!
+(Maybe you will even be inspired to tow your tot to the first day of school!)

 Since the first Babes on Bikes post, my 2 1/2 year old daughter Audrey and I have gone on a couple longer rides together.
 Despite some wobbles here and there I’m really getting the hang of it.
 We had a blast riding from Montlake to the Ballard farmers’ market on the Burke Gilman trail, rolling past hundreds of women half-marathon runners (Audrey thought everyone on the sidelines was cheering for us.)